utah-cs3550-fa25/assignments/hw1.md

 Set the size of all body text on the page to 18 pixels.
 Set the size of headings to 25% larger than that, except for the main title (like the recipe name), which should be 80% larger.
-On the login page, set the text inside the login form to be 25% larger than the default, for the text entries, labels, and button text.
+On the login page, set the text inside the login form (including text entries, labels, and buttons) to be 25% larger than the default.

 Bold the appropriate text.
 For the "Prep time" and similar text, set the weight to 600, which is a little less bold than "bold".